 We have created opportunities for females to have a voice and build hands-on skills in an atmosphere of mutual respect alongside males, from our past work providing clean drinking water to villages in India to our barn-raising Co-op program.
-We will continue to provide safe and encouraging environments for females to learn and grow at our workshops, and plan new ways to advance females by having more female instructors, mentors, and “women-build” workshops.
+We will continue to provide safe and encouraging environments for females to learn and grow at our workshops, and plan new ways to advance females by having more female instructors, mentors, and “WTF-build” workshops.

 Resolution #2: We will embrace diversity within and without our organization.

 As much as WMG values diversity, it is not strongly reflected by our pool of volunteers, donors, and clients.
 We will increase our efforts to reach disadvantaged, minority, and even politically-diverse communities.
 We will accomplish this through targeted recruitment for volunteer programs including the Green Living Co-op, Docent program, and Monsoon Squad, and solicit a broad applicant pool for staff and board openings.
 At the Living Lab & Learning Center, we've created educational signage throughout the campus in English and Spanish to expand language access.